Complex Python package builds#

 Pure Python Packages vs. packages with extensions in other languages#

 You can classify Python package complexity into three general categories.
-These categories can in turn help you select the correct package front-end and back-end tools.
+These categories can in turn help you select the correct package frontend and backend tools.

-Pure-python packages: these are packages that only rely on Python to function.
+1. Pure-python packages: these are packages that only rely on Python to function.
 Building a pure Python package is simpler.
 As such, you can chose a tool below that has the features that you want and be done with your decision!

-Python packages that have extensions written in different languages (e.g. Fortran and C++) or that have non Python dependencies that are difficult to install (e.g. GDAL) These packages often have complex build steps (more complex than a package with just a few C extensions for instance).
+3. Python packages that have extensions written in different languages (e.g. Fortran and C++) or that have non Python dependencies that are difficult to install (e.g. GDAL): These packages often have complex build steps (more complex than a package with just a few C extensions for instance).
 As such, these packages require tools such as scikit-build or meson-python to build.
 NOTE: you can use meson-python with PDM.